influxdata/telegraf/tools/custom_builder/README.md

-# Telegraf customizer tool
+# Telegraf customization tool

-Telegraf's `customizer` is a tool to select the plugins compiled into the Telegraf binary.
+Telegraf's `custom_builder` is a tool to select the plugins compiled into the Telegraf binary.
 By doing so, Telegraf can become smaller, saving both disk space and memory if only a sub-set of plugins is selected.

 ## Building

-To build `customizer` run the following command:
+To build `custom_builder` run the following command:

 ```shell
 # make build_tools
 ```

-The resulting binary is located in the `tools/customizer` folder.
+The resulting binary is located in the `tools/custom_builder` folder.

 ## Running